chrismonit/chroma_clade/README.md

 ## Installation
-Pre-compiled apps are available in the releases section above, for the following systems:
+Pre-compiled apps are available in the releases section above, for Windows and macOS:

 **Windows:** download `chroma_clade.exe`

-**Mac OS X:** download `Chroma.Clade.zip`
+**macOS:** download `Chroma.Clade.zip`

-For Mac OS X, the app will be downloaded in a compressed file format.
+For macOS, the app will be downloaded in a compressed file format.
 Once it has downloaded just double click the file to access the app itself.

+**Linux:** While no packaged application is currently available, the graphical interface can be run via the terminal, provided [Python 3](https://www.python.org/downloads/) and Python modules [Biopython](https://pypi.org/project/biopython/)  and [PIL](https://pypi.org/project/Pillow/) are installed (`$ pip3 install biopython Pillow`).
+Download/clone this repository and then specify an alias command, for example:
+`alias chroma_clade="python3 /path/to/chroma_clade/src/gui.py &"`
+in the `~/.bashrc` file, or equivalent.
+See also the command line interface, below.

 ## Instructions
 ### Graphical interface